Foggalong/hardcode-fixer/README.md

 Hardcoded Icon Fixer
 ==============
 This program aims to be a safe, easy and standardised soltuion to the problem of hardcoded application icons in Linux.
+All it is is [this one bash script](https://github.com/Foggalong/hardcode-fixer/blob/master/fix.sh) - simply copy it to somewhere on your PC and run as root.
 For a list of supported icons see [this list](https://github.com/Foggalong/hardcode-fixer/blob/master/data/list.md).

 ### What are hardcoded icons?
 The standard locations for storing an applications icons are ```/usr/share/icons/hicolor/[size]/apps/[icon name]``` and ```~/.local/share/icons/hicolor/[size]/apps/[icon name]```.
 However, some developers choose to hardcode their icons by putting them elsewhere making it impossible for icon themes to change them.
 This is a bad practice as it leads to users